Latvia in the Eurovision Song Contest 2008: At Eurovision

 The two semi-finals and the final were broadcast in Latvia on LTV1 with all shows featuring commentary by Kārlis Streips.
-The Latvian spokesperson, who announced the Latvian votes during the final, was Kristīne Virsnīte.
+LTV appointed Kristīne Virsnīte as its spokesperson to announced the Latvian votes during the final.

 Semi-final

 Pirates of the Sea took part in technical rehearsals on 14 and 17 May, followed by dress rehearsals on 21 and 22 May.
 The Latvian performance featured the members of Pirates of the Sea wearing pirate outfits and joined on stage by three backing vocalists.
 Several props were used for the performance which included antique weapons and swords, skull and cross bones flags, a telescope that created a small display effect showing what was seen on the top right side of the screen when used by one of the performers, and a ship steering wheel.
 The LED screens displayed large sharks swimming around.
 The backing vocalists that joined Pirates of the Sea were: Liene Candy, Oskars Zaļkalniņš and Zane Biķe-Slišāne.

 At the end of the show, Latvia was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Latvia placed sixth in the semi-final, receiving a total of 86 points.